dddsw/dddsouthwest-web/README.md

    `docker run -d -p 5432:5432 -e POSTGRES_USER=dddsouthwest_user -e POSTGRES_PASSWORD=letmein -e POSTGRES_DB=dddsouthwest postgres:9.4`

-   This command will download, run and setup the database with the correct database user credentials set.
+   This command will download, run and create the database with the correct database user credentials set.

    Once PostgreSQL is running, you need to connect to the `dddsouthwest` database and use the `init.sql` file to seed the database schema and `demo_data.sql` to seed some demo data.
 This demo data includes an admin account with the following login credentials: